 Are sewage farms productive of nuisance and injury to health?
-There can be no doubt that badly managed farms-where more sewage is applied than the land can absorb and cleanse, or where, from the sewage being applied too continuously, the surface becomes sodden, and ponded sewage stagnates on it-may be a nuisance.
+There can be no doubt that badly managed farms-where more sewage is applied than the land can absorb and cleanse, or where, from the sewage being applied too continuously the surface becomes sodden, and ponded sewage stagnates on it-may be a nuisance.
 That they can cause injury to health or produce disease has yet to be proved.
-When properly conducted, sewage irrigation can produce no nuisance.
+When properly conducted, sewage irrigation is not found to be productive of any nuisance.

-That sewage farming is no more unhealthy than ordinary farming, is shown from the returns of the 9 sewage farms which were in competition for the Royal Agricultural Society's prizes.
-The rate of mortality on an average of the number of years these farms had been in operation did not exceed 3 per 1000 per annum.
+That sewage farming is no more unhealthy than ordinary farming, is shown from the returns of the nine sewage farms which were in competition for the Royal Agricultural Society's prizes.
+The rate of mortality amongst the labourers and their families, on an average of the number of years these farms had been in operation, did not exceed 3 per 1000 per annum.
 No facts either have ever been brought forward in favour of the view that entozoic diseases are spread by the agency of sewage farms.
 It has been truly remarked that it is probable that alkaline sewage destroys organisms like the ova of tapeworms, whose natural habitat is the acid secretion of the human intestines.
 If so, they are destroyed before they arrive at the farm.
-On one farm too it was found that there was a remarkable absence of those molluscan and insect forms of life, which freqently play the part of intermediary bearers to entozoal larvæ, and without which the cycle of their existence cannot be continued.
+On one farm, too, it was found that there was a remarkable absence of those molluscan and insect forms of life, which frequently play the part of intermediary bearers to entozoal larvæ, and without which the cycle of their existence cannot be continued.
 Even where cattle have been allowed to feed upon land to which sewage was being applied, it has not been found that they were in any way affected with parasitic diseases.